 Big percent of your website and blog page visitors can’t be converted into trial users right away.
 Therefore your first task is to write free giveaways, ebooks, offer free email training courses.

-Email list building is one of the most effective steps to acquire much more users.
+Email list building is one of the most effective steps to acquire many more users.
 Maybe not right away, but in the long run, it will boost your user acquisition, analytics will prove that the ROI of this channel is better than any other channel.

 A good “hook” offers a solution to an ultra-specific pain point of your prospects so it provides high-perceived value.
-This will be the incentive that makes them give you their contact information and also give you the permission to send them emails.
+This will be the incentive that makes them give you their contact information and also give you permission to send them emails.

 One of the best ways is an email course that shows and teaches them something that is connected to your solution.